brewchetta/vue-dnd-battle-builder/README.md

 - Can persist battles across sessions
 - Has a personalized battles page showing that user's battles
-- GraphQL for easy information gathering?
+- GraphQL (is this necessary for what I'm doing?)

 Current Phase:

-- enemy builder page
+- persisting monsters and retrieving them
-- persisting enemies and retrieving them
+- adding abilities to monsters